BillBlight/gloebit/README.md

-# Modified OpenSim Gloebit Money Module
-This is the same module that you get from Gloebit's website or github with the exception of the fact I have removed the OpenSimulator version detection.
-This could be problematic.
-As a result this version ONLY works with [0.9.2 DEV MASTER](http://opensimulator.org/viewgit/?a=shortlog&p=opensim) as of 09/21/2020
-Also have made changes to the prebuild so it builds against .NET 4.8.
-Which means you need [.NET 4.8](https://dotnet.microsoft.com/download/dotnet-framework/net48) or [MONO 6.10](https://www.mono-project.com/download/stable/) or later versions.

-Original source can be found [here](https://github.com/gloebit/opensim-moneymodule-gloebit) .

 # OpenSim Gloebit Money Module
 This is a plugin (addon) to enable the Gloebit currency service on an OpenSim grid.
 It also serves as an example which can be referenced or ported to integrate the Gloebit service with other platforms.